cdrv/RCLI/README.md

     echo.R a=1 b=2 c=3

+One can also get the description and usage information printed out using `-h` or `--help` as a command line argument; this is currently the only `-` style argument supported.

+    echo.R --help

+prints

+    Description: A simple script that echos its arguments.
+    Usage: Takes arguments of the form 'a=b', and outputs the variable name 'a' and the value 'b'.

 Note that it is (currently) a requirement that all arguments are passed as named arguments; this may change in the future, however, currently I a strict simplicity over complexity of other solutions.